 The last and my least favorite option is Commercial Daycare.
 Many parents naturally gravitate towards a commercial daycare as they think it seems the easiest.
 However, this is my LEAST favorite option for a variety of reasons.

-- First off your baby will be chronically sick, which becomes a total nightmare for parents and babies.
+- First off your baby may be chronically sick, which can become very difficult for parents and babies.
 Sick babies don’t sleep well as a general rule.
 This means that you will be up at night far more than you want to be tending to a baby that doesn’t feel well.
-This becomes a huge drain on parents.
+This can become a huge drain on parents.

 - Many daycare workers do their best, but there are generally lots of babies to care for.
 They are often just trying to keep everyone fed, changed, and happy.
 Many times they are not as likely to follow your baby’s routine.
 This becomes problematic quickly as your baby doesn’t have the consistency that he/she needs.